giovanedann/integrate-iq-test/README.md

 ## Considerations
 Controllers, services, and extra layers were not used in this project due to the context of the application (only 1 endpoint).
-I kept it simple, with all centered on the index file, to avoid middlemans and things like that on the application.
+I kept it simple, with all centered on the index file, to avoid middlemans and stuff like that on the application.